-During Women’s History Month, we celebrate the social, economic, cultural and political achievement of women.
+During Women’s History Month, we celebrate the social, economic, cultural, and political achievements of women.
 When we think about female Floridians who have made an impact on our lives, one of the women that immediately comes to mind is Pulitzer Prize-winning author Marjorie Kinnan Rawlings.

 Author Marjorie Kinnan Rawlings, photo courtesy Florida Memory Project

 If you are new to Florida, you may not have heard of Rawlings, but anyone raised here surely has.
 Most school-aged children in Florida know her novel, The Yearling, which has been considered required classroom reading for many decades.
 The Pulitzer-prize winning story is about Jody Baxter, a 12-year-old boy growing up in Central Florida during the 19th century, with his pet fawn, Flag.
 Both experience the trials and tribulations of backwoods living in rural Florida.
 They are inseparable, and as they grow into adolescence, they face challenging life lessons.

 We highly recommend picking the book up at your local library or purchasing it on-line.
 It’s definitely the type of book you’ll want to read more than once.